awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func searchProvisionedProducts(input: SearchProvisionedProductsInput, completion: @escaping (ClientRuntime.SdkResult<SearchProvisionedProductsOutputResponse, SearchProvisionedProductsOutputError>) -> Void)
 ```

-### terminateProvisionedProduct(input:​completion:​)
+### terminateProvisionedProduct(input:completion:)

 Terminates the specified provisioned product.
 This operation does not delete any records associated with the provisioned product.
-You can check the status of this request using DescribeRecord.
+You can check the status of this request using \[DescribeRecord\].

 ``` swift
 func terminateProvisionedProduct(input: TerminateProvisionedProductInput, completion: @escaping (ClientRuntime.SdkResult<TerminateProvisionedProductOutputResponse, TerminateProvisionedProductOutputError>) -> Void)
 ```

-### updateConstraint(input:​completion:​)
+### updateConstraint(input:completion:)

 Updates the specified constraint.